wesleybertipaglia/wesleybertipaglia.github.io/src/content/blog/HOZY8OVp.md

 ---
-id: "HOZY8OVp"
+id: 'HOZY8OVp'
-title: "Who I Am & Why This Blog Exists"
+title: 'Who I Am & Why This Blog Exists'
-description: "A personal journey into programming, learning, and growth.
-Sharing lessons learned and advice for aspiring developers."
+description: 'A personal journey into programming, learning, and growth.
+Sharing lessons learned and advice for aspiring developers.'
-cover: ""
+cover: ''
-tags: ["swe", "career", "advice"]
+tags: ['swe', 'career', 'advice']
-pubDate: "Sep 18 2025"
+pubDate: 'Sep 18 2025'
-updatedDate: "Sep 18 2025"
+updatedDate: 'Sep 18 2025'
-series: "Y4vcTTMB"
+series: 'Y4vcTTMB'
 ---

 Hello!
 First of all, thank you for your time and curiosity.
 This post marks the restart of a blog I began a few years ago, and my goal is to share the journey, the mistakes, and the lessons that brought me here.